 Gradually, she took more medications, more frequently.
 But unintended movements (dyskinesia) would occur after about 30 to 60 minutes.
 Everyday life became more challenging.

 “The pills were as much a problem as the disease,” Anna said.
 “I was miserable.
 I could no longer drive, I barely ate, I could hardly walk, and I couldn’t turn over in bed.”

 Her doctor told her about a neurologist who was doing deep brain stimulation for Parkinson’s disease.
 She wanted to put aside the thought of brain surgery, but after meeting the neurologist and talking about the benefits of DBS, Anna knew this was it.
 Her fear dissolved.

-Anna’s DBS surgery lasted five hours — most of the time she was awake.
-Afterwards, Anna remembers feeling sore in her chest where the neurostimulator was implanted, and in her neck, where the leads to her head were placed.
+Anna was awake for most of her surgery.
+Afterwards, she remembers feeling soreness in her chest where the neurostimulator was implanted, and in her neck, where the extensions to her head were placed.

 When her DBS system was turned on a week after surgery, she and her husband noticed a change immediately.
 “I was walking, my tremors were gone, and I could drive again!”

 Over the next few months, Anna went to follow-up visits to have her stimulation adjusted.
 “They don’t want to raise it too fast or too high.
 That took some patience on my part.”

 Around the same time, Anna was diagnosed with MRSA infection in one of the incisions in her scalp.
 After antibiotics didn’t work, doctors had to remove a neurostimulator and lead to get rid of the infection.
 Five months later, Anna was clear of the infection and had the system replaced on her right side.